 At A2 Hosting, PayPal is treated like any other standard payment option.
-That means you don’t have to make special requests for payment to be processed via PayPal.
-You can proceed with PayPal right off the bat while you sign up for the service.
-You only need the initial authorization and that’s it.
-A2 Hosting will be left to make automatic deductions from your PayPal account during service renewal.
+That means you can proceed with PayPal right off the bat while you sign up for the service.
+Once authorized, A2 Hosting will be left to make automatic deductions from your PayPal account during service renewal.
 The process is simple and quick.

-Coming up with a list of the top web hosts that accept PayPal can be challenging because as it turns out, this payment option is not very popular among hosting providers.
+Coming up with a list of the top web hosts that accept PayPal payment was (surprisingly) challenging because as it turns out, this payment option is not very popular among hosting providers.
 Only a handful of them have perfectly configured their billing systems to process PayPal payments.

 1. A2 Hosting